Fredjod/Calendar-Booking/README.md

 **Pre-requisites:**
 Make sure that you have installed on your desktop latest version of GIT, Docker, NodeJS and @angular/cli.
-The IDE config files available in the repository (in a separated backup package) are Eclipse/STS for SpringBoot project and Sublime for Angular project.
 Below a set of tools proposal for an MacOSX dev box.
 Can be adapted following your preferences.
  - For Git and NodeJS, I suggest to use Homebrew [(http://brew.sh/)](http://brew.sh/).
 Homebrew installation, if needed: